smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - T. Kingfisher, used for 22 squares
 - TIE: Adrian Tchaikovsky and Terry Pratchett, each used for 20 squares

-Anthony Ryan was the author read at least 10 times with the highest ratio of squares to times read: read 11 times for 8 squares.
+Charlie Jane Anders was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 8 squares.

 The authors with the most unique books read were:

-- Terry Pratchett, with 49 unique books read
+- Terry Pratchett, with 46 unique books read
-- Brandon Sanderson, with 47 unique books read
+- Brandon Sanderson, with 44 unique books read
-- Seanan McGuire, with 35 unique books read
+- Seanan McGuire, with 34 unique books read
-- TIE: Adrian Tchaikovsky and Stephen King, each with 32 unique books read
+- Stephen King, with 32 unique books read
-- Lois McMaster Bujold, with 31 unique books read
+- Adrian Tchaikovsky, with 31 unique books read
-- T. Kingfisher, with 29 unique books read
+- TIE: Lois McMaster Bujold and Neil Gaiman, each with 28 unique books read
-- Martha Wells, with 28 unique books read
+- TIE: T. Kingfisher and Mercedes Lackey, each with 26 unique books read
-- Neil Gaiman, with 27 unique books read
+- Martha Wells, with 24 unique books read
-- Mercedes Lackey, with 26 unique books read
+- Ilona Andrews, with 23 unique books read
-- Ursula K. Le Guin, with 25 unique books read
+- TIE: Jim Butcher and Ursula K. Le Guin, each with 22 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 5.31028165788871 reads per author.
+There were an average of 5.50841431618867 reads per author.

 ## Stats for Individual Squares